UdayVarkhedkar/ipv4_heatmap/README.md

 ## Room for Improvement

 The main pain point with the application now is the API retrieval time.
 I attempted to address this and saw some improvements by limiting the level of granularity of the latitude/longitude values and ordering the Django model IPLocation by latitude/longitude values.
 Looking into indexing the latitude/longitude values could be beneficial.
-Additionally, identifying how to best compress the API response, perhaps using Django's GzipMiddleware, should lead to a good performance boost as well. g
+Additionally, identifying how to best compress the API response, perhaps using Django's GzipMiddleware, should lead to a good performance boost as well.